nmeum/readit/README.md

 information.
 Each entry consists of a current state, either read `x` or unread `-`, a unique identifier, and a description (e.g. publication title).
-Additionally, key-value pairs and notes can be optionally associated with an entry.
+Additionally, key-value pairs and notes can be optionally associated with an entry, both must be indented by either 4 spaces or one tab.
 The syntax of the input format is specified using parser combinators in the file `parser.scm`.

 The optional key-value pairs are entirely user-chosen.
 Two special types are provided for field values: References and sets.
 References are